OI-wiki/i18n/docs/ds/queue.md

 ## Circular queue

-This will cause a problem: as time goes by, the entire queue will move to the end of the array.
+This will cause a problem: as time goes by, the entire queue will be pushed to the end of the array.
 Once it reaches the end, even if there is a empty place at the front of the array, the enqueue operation will cause overflow.
-(This kind of situation where there is actually empty space in the array and overflow still occurs is called "false overflow".)
+(This kind of situation where there is actually empty space in the array but overflow still occurs is called "false overflow".)

 The solution to false overflow is to organize the array storing the queue elements in a circular manner, that is, the 0 index of the array is regarded as the successor of the last position.
 (The successor of `x` is `(x + 1)% Size` ).
 This would form a circular queue.